ZakiyaA/Recipe-App/README.md

-# Recipe App
+# Fresher

-Recipe App is a React-based project designed to retrieve data from spoonacular API which provide the following:
+Fresher is a React-based project designed to retrieve data from spoonacular API which provide the following:

 * Search through thousands of recipes using advanced filtering and ranking.
 NOTE: This method combines searching by query, by ingredients, and by nutrients into one endpoint.